ThatOpen/engine_docs/docs/api/@thatopen/components/classes/IfcPropertiesManager.md

 > **setData**(`model`, ...`dataToSave`): `Promise`\<`void`\>

-Method to set properties data in the model.
+Method to add or update entity attributes in the model.

 #### Parameters